FrancoLiberali/cql/README.md

 Badaas provides several key features:

-- **Authentification**: Badaas can authentify users using its internal authentification scheme or externally by using protocols such as OIDC, SAML, Oauth2...
+- **Authentication**: Badaas can authenticate users using its internal authentication scheme or externally by using protocols such as OIDC, SAML, Oauth2...
 - **Habilitation**: On a resource access, Badaas will check if the user is authorized using a RBAC model.
 - **Distribution**: Badaas is built to run in clusters by default.
 Communications between nodes are TLS encrypted using [shoset](https://github.com/ditrit/shoset).
 - **Persistence**: Applicative objects are persisted as well as user files.
 Those resources are shared accross the clusters to increase resiliency.